 The images are uploaded to the storage directory to be public.
 Change the following.

-Change disk config: Open filesystems.php, which is located in the config directory.
-Change the default parameter from the local to the public.
+Change disk config: Open filesystems.php, located in the config directory.
+Change the default parameter from local to public.

 'default' => env('FILESYSTEM_DRIVER', 'public'),

-Set a symlink from /public/storage to /storage/app/public folder, with a Artisan command:
+Set a symlink from /public/storage to /storage/app/public folder with an Artisan command:

 php artisan storage:link